 While higher-level models come equipped with several attachments and a carrying case, lower-tier models are more bare-bones.
 For example, the Prime model does not come with a case, and the mini model only comes with the standard ball attachment (and a pouch).

 Theragun isn’t the only established massage gun name in the market today, and Hyperice’s Hypervolt may be considered their top competitor.
+We cover the details of main differences between the two in our Theragun vs Hypervolt post.

 The big difference between Hypervolt and Theragun products lies in their stroke length and speed.
 Theragun products tend to be more ‘punchy’ because of their longer stroke length, whereas Hypervolts feel more ‘vibrational’ because they have a shorter stroke length with higher speed.